softax/rust-series-example1/README.md

 ## Game Of Life

-Example sorce code accompanying the blog article miniseries: Rust in a Nutshel, you can find at: https://www.softax.pl/blog
+Example source code accompanying the blog article mini-series: Rust in a nutshell, which you can find at: https://www.softax.pl/blog

 ## Installation